aetperf/aetperf.github.io/_posts/2020-08-26-Ridge-plots-with-Bokeh.md

-Also load a list of EU countries into a list:
+Also load a list of EU countries:

 ```python